 If you don't have a flexible measuring tape, use a rope or a strip of paper to measure your dog's neck, then lay the rope or measuring tape on a flat surface and measure the length with a ruler.

 After measuring your dog's neck, start looking for the right style of collar.
 For example, if you have a large dog which pulls on a leash, then you should consider a wider, thicker dog collar.
 This will offer more control over your pet.

 However, if you use a collar which is too wide for a small dog, such as a pug, it may rub and chaff its neck.

 Once you've got the right shape and size, you can focus on the aesthetics of your pooch's neck-gear.
 What colour, style or look suits its personality?
 There are hundreds of different choices available.

 Keep in mind that as your dog's weight changes, its collar will also need to change too.
 If your dog puts on weight, a perfectly fitting collar will become too tight.

 Furthermore, you should regularly remove your dog's collar.
 This way, you can check if it has been chaffing the skin.
 If so, you may need to buy a new collar or change the notch you're using.

 It's also important to pay attention to whether your dog appears comfortable.
 A telltale sign of discomfort is if your dog is regularly scratching.
 By testing whether the collar fits, you can be sure that your dog is content and comfortable.

 Make sure you follow these tips closely.
 Check your dog's collar at least once a month.
-Then, if it appears not to fit anymore, buy a new one.
+Then, if it appears not to fit anymore, purchase a better fitting collar.